Skip to main content

 Blissbook has created some common views for you by default.
 You can see them on the right side of the policy library:

-Any time the currently selected view is modified (via a filter, change to the column width, showing/hiding a property, grouping, etc.), you'll see an orange "View Changed" tag.
+Any time the currently selected view is modified (via a filter, change to the column width or ordering, showing/hiding a property, grouping, etc.), you'll see an orange "View Changed" tag.
 Click it to see your options:

 Copy link to view: This will copy the URL for the view to your clipboard, so you can easily share it with others.

-Reset view: This will undo any modifications you've done to the currently selected view and will revert it back to its last saved state.
+Reset view: This will undo any modifications to the currently selected view and will revert it back to its last saved state.

 Table vs Cards Layout